July 12, 2025, 11:11 am | Read time: 8 minutes

 - Conclusion

-Only Bumblebees Are Suitable as Pollinators for Greenhouse Tomatoes
+Only Bumblebees Are Suitable as Pollinators for Tomatoes in Greenhouses

 Flowering and crop plants need to be pollinated.
 Tomatoes, eggplants, and potatoes, in particular, require pollinators.
-In the wild, wind, birds, and bees take on this role.
-However, in greenhouses, free-living insects have difficulty reaching the plants.
-Tomatoes are often grown in protected environments, which prevents them from coming into contact with bees or bumblebees.
+In the wild, wind, birds, bees, and bumblebees take on this task.
+But in greenhouses, free-living insects have difficulty reaching the plants.
+Tomatoes are often grown in protected environments, preventing contact with bees or bumblebees.

-In the late 1980s, growers had to painstakingly shake their plants by hand to ensure pollination.
-In commercial cultivation, however, hand-shaking the plants is too time-consuming and expensive.
-As a result, more and more growers are using specially bred bumblebee colonies.
+Until the late 1980s, growers had to painstakingly shake their plants by hand to ensure pollination.
+In commercial cultivation, hand-shaking plants is too time-consuming and expensive.
+Therefore, more and more vegetable and fruit farms are turning to specially bred bumblebee colonies.

 Environmental Groups Criticize Mass Breeding of Bumblebees for Tomato Pollination

 Bumblebees are a type of wild bee.
-In Germany, there are several species of bumblebees, including the dark buff-tailed bumblebee, which is particularly frequently bred.
+In Germany, there are 41 species of bumblebees, including the dark earth bumblebee.
+This species is particularly frequently bred.
 The colonies live for one season; in the fall, workers, drones, and old queens die.
 In the spring, the young queen forms a new colony.
-A bumblebee visits about 3,000 flowers per animal per season.
+Bumblebees visit about 3,000 flowers per animal during their 18-hour workday.
 They are usually out earlier than honeybees and fly even at low temperatures.
 Through selective breeding, bumblebees are optimized for peak performance.
 They no longer have much in common with their wild relatives, says bumblebee expert Harry Abraham in an interview with PETBOOK.

 A bumblebee colony consists of about 500 animals.
-Depending on the need, several boxes with bumblebee colonies are used.
-Forty bumblebees can pollinate about 1,000 square meters of tomato plants for eight to 12 weeks.
+Depending on the need, several boxes of bumblebee colonies are used in greenhouses.
+Forty workers can pollinate about 1,000 square meters of tomato plants for eight to twelve weeks.
 The advantage: fewer chemical agents against pests and plant diseases.
-Despite these benefits, environmental groups and experts criticize the mass breeding of bumblebees.
+Despite these advantages, environmental groups and experts criticize the mass breeding of bumblebees.
 They point out poor conditions, preventive medication, and dangers to the native insect world.
 Additionally, bumblebees that are no longer needed are simply killed.

-Bumblebees Are Responsible for Most of the World’s Tomato Pollination
+Bumblebees Are Responsible for Most Tomato Pollination Worldwide

-A Dutch bumblebee breeder advertises particularly long-lived and large colonies.
-Its “pollination potential” is up to 30 percent higher than that of other suppliers.
-Around 30 companies worldwide are engaged in bumblebee breeding, with Belgium, the Netherlands, and Spain leading in Europe.
-The business is booming: The majority of the world’s tomatoes are pollinated by bumblebees, according to the animal rights organization PETA.
+A Dutch bumblebee breeder advertises particularly long-lasting and large colonies.
+Its “pollination potential” is up to 30 percent higher than that of other providers.
+About 30 companies worldwide engage in bumblebee breeding, with Belgium, the Netherlands, and Spain leading in Europe.
+The business is booming: the majority of the world’s tomatoes are pollinated by bumblebees, according to the animal rights organization Peta.

 In 2023, around 190 million kilograms of tomatoes were produced worldwide.
-German bumblebee breeders are mostly distributors for large foreign breeders.
+German bumblebee breeders are mostly distributors for large breeders from abroad.

 Bred Bumblebees Pose a Threat to Native Insects

-Even if the bred bumblebees are forms of the naturally occurring dark bumblebee, they should not escape and mate with wild relatives.
-Releasing non-native animals is prohibited in Germany.
-Bumblebee expert Harry Abraham and numerous nature and environmental organizations also see this as a threat to wild relatives.
+Even if the bred bumblebees are forms of the naturally occurring dark earth bumblebee, they should not escape and mate with wild relatives.
+The release of non-native animals is prohibited in Germany.
+Bumblebee expert Harry Abraham and numerous nature and environmental groups also see this as a threat to free-living relatives.

 Earth Bumblebee Threatens Native Bumblebee Species in Chile

 The mating of bred bumblebees with wild animals could displace native wild bumblebee species.
 This “faunal distortion” can sustainably change the species population.
-As early as 2018, the Belgian Radio and Television Network (BRF) reported on bred bumblebees from Belgium that became an invasive species in South America.
+As early as 2018, the Belgian Broadcasting and Television Company BRF reported on bred bumblebees from Belgium that became an invasive species in South America.
 They brought the native giant bumblebee in South America to the brink of extinction.

 Parasite Infestation Widespread in Commercial Bumblebee Breeding

-In North America, escaped export bumblebees displaced native species and introduced unknown parasites and diseases.
+In North America, escaped export bumblebees displaced native species and brought unknown parasites and diseases with them.
 A British study from 2013 showed that commercially bred bumblebee colonies are often infested with parasites.
 These can also spread to wild relatives.
-Escaped animals could transmit pathogens either directly to other bumblebees or indirectly through flowers.
+Escaped animals could transmit pathogens either directly to other bumblebees or indirectly via flowers.

-In large halls, bred bumblebees are kept in close quarters.
-This mass animal farming provides an ideal environment for fungi, viruses, and bacteria.
+Bred bumblebees are raised in large halls, packed closely together.
+This mass animal husbandry provides an ideal environment for fungi, viruses, and bacteria.
 In the tight boxes, parasites and bacteria can spread quickly.
-To prevent this, bumblebees are given antibiotics, says Abraham: “The animals are provided with antibiotics just to ensure they survive the pollination period in a greenhouse, which lasts only a few weeks.”
+Breeders must therefore resort to preventive medication.
+“We know the problem from livestock farming,” says Nabu Südbaden.
+“There, medications like antibiotics are used prophylactically.”
+The same applies to bumblebees, says Abraham: “The animals are given antibiotics just to ensure they survive the few weeks they are supposed to pollinate in a greenhouse.”

 Bumblebee Colony Dealers Remain Silent

-In the United Kingdom, there are clear guidelines for bumblebee breeders: “The animals live for a maximum of 18 weeks anyway, then they die on their own,” assures a German dealer.
-Many British farmers release the bumblebees out of pity, saying that killing them is not necessary.
+Surveys show that many British vegetable farmers release bumblebees out of pity.
+Killing is not necessary, assures a German dealer: “The animals live at most 23 weeks anyway, then they die on their own.”
 The danger to wild bumblebees is also dismissed: “The bumblebees do not fly away; they always return to their colony, which is in the greenhouse.”

 Secrecy in Bumblebee Breeding

-Even plant breeders who use bumblebees are silent.
-A Dutch tomato producer advertises with bumblebee pollination but remains silent about the fate of the animals.
-Feedback was eventually received from one of the largest European breeders.
-However, they, too, provide little information about what happens to the bees after pollination or if they escape from the greenhouses.
+Even plant breeders who use bumblebees to pollinate their plantations remain silent.
+A Dutch tomato producer advertises bumblebee pollination but remains silent about the fate of the animals.
+Feedback was finally received from one of the largest European bumblebee breeders from the Netherlands, who distributes his animals through German dealers who gave no information.
+Yet: not a word on the crucial questions of what happens to the bumblebees after pollination and in the event of an escape from the greenhouses.
 Bumblebee expert Harry Abraham says: “Bumblebee breeding is a closely guarded secret for many reasons.”
-Mass breeding and medication use do not fit the image of nature-friendly cultivation.
-A lot of energy is consumed, and bumblebee colonies are shipped worldwide–not very ecological.
+Mass breeding and medication use do not fit the image of natural cultivation.
+A lot of energy is consumed, bumblebee colonies are shipped worldwide–not very ecological.
+The suspicion of cruel killing damages the image.

 Conclusion

-Bumblebees ensure healthier plants, higher yields, and less need for pesticides.
+Bumblebees ensure healthier plants, higher yields, and fewer pesticides.
 However, their transport is CO₂-intensive, and breeding consumes a lot of energy.
 The animals are apparently bred and used under questionable conditions.
-Their fate after pollination remains uncertain, casting doubt on the supposedly eco-friendly bumblebee business.
+Their fate after pollination is uncertain, and their impact on native insects must continue to be monitored.
+Transparency and openness from bumblebee breeders and vegetable farms are needed, but they prefer to remain silent.
+This harms the reputation of the supposedly eco-friendly bumblebee business.